-Cognitive Behavior Therapy (CBT) is a practical, short-term form of talk therapy that has been found to be helpful for a wide range of psychological problems.
+Cognitive Behavior Therapy (CBT) is a practical, short-term form of talk therapy that has been found to be helpful for a wide range of problems.
 It is regularly recommended by physicians and is easily adapted to most problems for which people seek therapy.

 CBT is goal oriented and focuses on solving current problems while teaching specific skills that improve unhelpful thinking and behaviours.
 Evidence favours CBT as one of the most effective therapy approaches that reduces symptoms related to anxiety, depression, phobias, low self-esteem and relationship problems in a short period of time.

 The Cognitive Model describes the relationship between people’s thinking and their reactions.
 It is based on the idea that you feel the way you think.
 So, when you change how you think, most often, you can change how you feel.

 CBT focuses on the problems that come up in your day-to-day life.
 You will learn effective strategies that can be used long after therapy has finished, allowing you to maintain your improvements for years to come.